Small Group Experiential Travel

 Included Meal(s): Breakfast and Dinner

 You have a half-day free to revisit the paths along the upper and lower parts of the falls (optional cost) and the path that goes along the river from the observation point of the Bosetti Falls to the quay.
 The plunging falls throw a fine drizzle up to 30 m (98 feet) into the air, weaving countless rainbows in the sun.
 Be sure to take rain-proof clothing.
-The United Nations has declared Iguazu Falls a protected area of worldwide importance.
+Your Tour Leader/guide will help you plan your morning.

 You can also take an optional boat ride to the base of the falls (extra cost), or the local bus to Iguazu Town where you can explore and observe where Argentine, Brazil, and Paraguay come together.
-You will need to be back in the hotel this afternoon to be ready for your transfer to the airport; please verify the check-out time from your hotel reception desk.
+You will need to be back in the hotel this afternoon to be ready for our transfer to the airport; please verify the check-out time from the hotel reception desk.

 Later this afternoon we fly to Buenos Aires and transfer to our hotel.